0xAlnau/FIB-UPC/2-year/Q2/IDI/README.md

 # IDI
-In this subject we start with the design of interficies and how to interact with them.
-Firstly they introduce us Qt5 and OpenGL, the how view matrixs work, geometric transformations, third person camera and more.
+In this subject, we start with the design of interfaces and how to interact with them.
+First, we are introduced to Qt5 and OpenGL, how view matrixs work, geometric transformations, third-person cameras, and more.